-to the 1171 document and determine whether the partner obligations in the 1171 were demeved.
 Corrections Identified.
 The DWDB staff will list discrepancies (if any) between IFA and actual collections by type and amount.
 In the unlikely event a discrepancy is found, the DWDB staff will resolve the problem with the appropriate partner.

+Report

+written.

-Report written.
-The DWIDD will account on Englishing Commence of the December of the December 20 december The DWDB will prepare an Executive Summary of the Reconciliation within 30 days of
+The DWDB will prepare an Executive Summary of the Reconciliation within 30 days of completion.
+The summary will include: